Born, educated, worked or died in Hexham, famous and/or notorious? Find them here, sorted alphabetically by surname!

 Brown, Glen (b 1966).
 Artist.
 Born in Hexham.

 Cook, Ann.
 Innkeeper and cookery writer.
-The landlady of the “Black Bull” in Hexham’s market place, she wrote “Professed cookery” in 1754, in part a vituperative attack on “The art of cookery” by Hannah Glasse (cf).
+The landlady of the “Black Bull” in Hexham’s market place, she wrote “Professed cookery” in 1754, in part a vituperative attack on “The Lady” Hannah Glasse (cf).
+Ann’s husband, John, had clashed with Glasse’s half-brother, Lancelot Allgood, over licences for horse-racing.
+The ill-feeling was exacerbated by class and religio/political factors; the Cooks being Catholic Jacobites whilst the Allgoods were Protestant Hanoverians.
+Allgood’s influence drove the Cooks out of Hexham, first to Morpeth and then to London.

 Doherty, Pete (b 1979).
 Musician.
 Born in the Maternity Unit, Hexham General Hospital.
 His parents were stationed in nearby army base.